The Bourne Identity (soundtrack): Background

-As much of the music budget was spent on recording Burwell's rejected score, the team could not afford for a huge orchestra; only the string section can be bought because of budgetary reasons.
-Since Powell wanted a smaller orchestra, compared to the grand orchestral compositions for mainstream Hollywood films, they used the strings as an overdub providing a cinematic quality and as a "real propulsive mechanism" which worked effectively.
+As much of the music budget had been spent on recording Burwell's rejected score, the team could not afford a large orchestra, so hired only the string section.
+Since Powell wanted a smaller orchestra, instead of the usual grand orchestral compositions for mainstream Hollywood films they used the strings as an overdub, providing a cinematic quality and a "real propulsive mechanism".